Exclusive: Wells Fargo lays off more than 200 business bankers in US - sources

 REUTERS: Wells Fargo & Co has laid off more than 200 bankers in its U.S. lending divisions in recent months, as the bank reacted to business trends and restructured some units, sources familiar with the matter said this week.

-Many of the cuts were focused on Wells Fargo's team that gives loans to energy companies and farmers, two portfolios in which the company is traditionally strong.
-The energy lending team sits within the investment bank and the agriculture group is part of commercial banking.
-The company has about 6,000 commercial bankers in the United States.
+Most of the cuts were in Wells Fargo's commercial bank and many impacted its team that gives loans to farmers.
+The bank has also made cuts to its energy lending group.
+Energy and agriculture are two portfolios in which the company is traditionally strong.

 The fourth-largest U.S. lender by assets cut the unit that specializes in agricultural lending by at least 25per cent, according to four sources with direct knowledge of the matter.